FAQs for Master's

 - Will my home state (or country) accept/recognize NY State certification?

 - With more than 75 years of experience in granting master's degrees in education, Canisius is one of the most well respected schools in the region.

 - Canisius' School of Education and Human Services is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

-- The Canisius Literacy program is recognized by the International Reading Association (IRA).
+- The Canisius Literacy program is recognized by the International Literacy Association.

 You can start during any of our three terms: fall (late August), spring (mid-January) and summer (May/June).
 You select your start date when you submit your application.
 If you are unsure of your start date, select the earliest one that you are likely to attend.
 Should you be accepted and wish to change your start date to a later term, simply inform the Graduate Admissions Office of your new start date in writing and we will change your start date.

 This is a 33 credit (11 courses) graduate program leading to the award of a Master of Science Degree in Literacy Education.
-By taking 2 courses each semester, the program can be completed in two years, including a 2 week on-campus session for Practicum I and II.
+By taking 2 courses each semester and 3 over a summer, the program can be completed in two years, including a 2 week on-campus session for Practicum I and II in the online program.

 The program course work can be completed online.
 The practicum experiences require 2 weeks on campus during the summer.
 The practicums will be completed in our Literacy Center during the last two weeks of July.
 If you have a concern about the on campus practicum, contact us.
-The program has been approved by New York State and recognized by the International Reading Association (IRA) as described.
-However, on a case-by-case basis, we can accommodate a local path to complete the requirement.
+The program has been approved by New York State and recognized by the International Literacy Association as described.

 Tuition for the program during School Year 2014-2015 is $765 per credit hour.
 Rates for the school year are effective May 2014.